Delta faces federal investigation as it scraps hundreds of flights for fifth straight day

 Meanwhile, the failures from CrowdStrike and Delta are drawing the attention of regulators and lawmakers.
 U.S. House leaders are calling on CrowdStrike CEO George Kurtz to testify to Congress about the cybersecurity company's role in the tech outage.

+Sen. Maria Cantwell, D.-Wash., chair of the Senate committee that oversees airlines, said in a letter to Bastian that she is "concerned" that Delta is not complying with passenger rights contained in a law that Congress passed in May.

+"While the technology outage was clearly not caused by Delta or any airline, I am nevertheless concerned that Delta is failing to meet the moment and adequately protect the needs of passengers," Cantwell wrote.

-Transportation Secretary Pete Buttigieg spoke to Delta CEO Ed Bastian on Sunday about the airline's high number of cancellations since Friday.
-Buttigieg said his agency had received "hundreds of complaints" about Delta, and he expects the airline to provide hotels and meals for travelers who are delayed and to issue quick refunds to those customers who don't want to be rebooked on a later flight.
+Transportation Secretary Pete Buttigieg said his agency had received "hundreds of complaints" about Delta and that he expects the airline to provide hotels and meals for travelers who are delayed, as well as to issue prompt refunds to those customers who don't want to be rebooked on a later flight.

 "No one should be stranded at an airport overnight or stuck on hold for hours waiting to talk to a customer service agent," Buttigieg said.
 He vowed to help Delta passengers by enforcing air travel consumer-protection rules.